Mesothelioma Prognosis

 3. Manage stress.
 Anxiety and stress can negatively affect your overall health and recovery.
 Meditation, prayer, and yoga may help you feel more relaxed.

-4. Quit smoking.
+4. Avoid smoking.
 Smoking can make it harder to recover from mesothelioma treatments and increase your chances of complications and side effects.

 Talk to your doctor about specific health and wellness strategies that may help you feel better and improve your mesothelioma prognosis.